 Key personnel need to meet the following criteria:

-Your key personnel will need to manage the sponsor licence by:
+Key personnel manage the sponsor licence by:

-- Maintaining key personnel and licence details.
+- Maintaining key personnel and licence details

-- Creating and assigning certificates of sponsorship to job applicants requiring a work visa.
+- Creating and assigning certificates of sponsorship to job applicants requiring a work visa

-- Applying for an increase in the number of undefined certificates of sponsorships the business can assign.
+- Applying for an increase in the number of undefined certificates of sponsorships the business can assign

-- Applying for defined certificates of sponsorship.
+- Applying for defined certificates of sponsorship

-- Tracking sponsor licence renewal applications.
+- Tracking sponsor licence renewal applications

 Preparing to submit an online sponsor licence application